iRail/The-DataTank/universalfilter/interpreter/optimizer/README.md

 Conclusion
 ----------

-So, the first one is really useful.
+So, the first one is really useful if you have nested querys.

 The others are not always useful.
 And at least in SQL, you can rewrite the query yourself to be more efficiënt...